PrimeSolar/drum-kit/README.md

 ## Usage

-Press the keys W, A, S, D, J, K, L on your keyboard or click on the images to play different drum sounds.
+&nbsp;&nbsp;Press the keys W, A, S, D, J, K, L on your keyboard or click on the images to play different drum sounds.
 Happy drumming! 🥁

 ## Support My Work ☕